lynchcm/MicroHugo/content/resource-centre/small-business-hacks/Make Your Business Look Professional.md

 +++
-article_h1 = "5 Ways to Make Your Small Business Look More Professional" article_image = "/uploads/handshake.jpg"
-article_summary = "First impressions really are everything, especially when you’re trying to win over new clients as a small business.
+meta_description = "When you're a small company, it's really important to make a great first impression.
+We cover five quick and easy tips on how to make your small business look professional and stand out from the crowd." article_h1 = "5 Ways to Make Your Small Business Look More Professional" article_image = "/uploads/handshake.jpg" article_summary = "First impressions really are everything, especially when you’re trying to win over new clients as a small business.
 Make sure you come across as a real expert by nailing these five small details."